 "Self-defeating" or "self-sabotaging" behaviors are usually self-protection or self-preservation strategies that are outdated.
 As children, those behaviors were the only way we knew how to get love or attention, or avoid mental or physical pain.
 These strategies worked well at some point, otherwise we wouldn't have kept them around.
 We're smarter than that!

 To give you an example from my recovery, I used to be "sick" all the time.
 I missed tons of school.
-I called in sick for work way too often.
+I frequently called in sick for work.
 I even lost jobs in college because of it.
 I wasn't sick in the traditional sense--I didn't have frequent colds or a sore throat.
 I just couldn't get out of bed.
 I would binge watch TV, get food delivered to binge eat, and I wouldn't leave the house for days on end.
 After a while my grades, finances, health and relationships were in shambles.

 Despite wreaking havoc on my life, I wasn't able to change my behavior.
 I read every self-help book I could find, and watched every motivational speech under the sun, but they didn't help for long.
 I kept asking myself "why?" and nothing made sense.